humbertodias/libretro-godot4-frontend/README.md

 ```

 ## Versioning
-This repository will be updated regularly to work with the latest beta release of the master (4.0) branch.
+This repository will be updated regularly to work with the latest beta release of the master (4.4) branch.
 If you can't compile the extension, please open an issue.

-----> **Most Recent Update: Godot 4 Beta 10 working**
+----> **Most Recent Update: Godot 4.4 working**

 ## Contributing
 If you can't compile the extension, please open an issue with the error log in your terminal and/or the error log in the editor (if you can't run the example scene).